wenjie-hoo/magic-cat/source/about/index.md

 Hi!👋 I'm Wenjie(Clark) Hu, a recent computer science graduate from Maynooth University.
 I'm very interested in self-driving and data science, and most of my experience is in Python and its ecosystem of tools.
-Other than tech, I like table tennis, hiking and cultural exchange.
+Other than tech, I like playing table tennis, hiking and cultural exchange.
 I currently live in Ireland.
 <br>
 <table rules="none" align="center">
 	<tr>